Evan100354/Programming-Music-Assignment-2023-/README.md

-# Programming-Music-Assignment-2023-
-Games programming lab 2 2023.
+Games Programming Assignment 2 2023.

+# Project Title: The Matrix

 Group: Luke Noone, Peter Kavanagh, Oscar Jarvis, Evan Long.
-Project Title
-Name:

 Student Number:

-Class Group:
+- C22532639
+-
+-
+-

-Description of the project
+Description of the project:

-Instructions for use
+Instructions for use:

-How it works
+How it works:

 List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference
 Class/asset	Source
 MyClass.cs	Self written
 MyClass1.cs	Modified from reference
 MyClass2.cs	From reference

-References
+References:

-What I am most proud of in the assignment
+What I am most proud of in the assignment:
+-
+-
+-
+-

 Proposal submitted earlier can go here:
 This is how to markdown text:
 This is emphasis